pyvista/scikit-gmsh/CONTRIBUTING.rst

 Through direct access to the Visualization Toolkit (VTK) via direct array access and intuitive Python properties, we hope to make the entire VTK library easily accessible to researchers of all disciplines.
-To further pvgmsh towards being a valuable Python interface to VTK, we need your help to make it even better.
+To further scikit-gmsh towards being a valuable Python interface to VTK, we need your help to make it even better.

 If you want to add one or two interesting analysis algorithms as